Machine Learning Engineers – Skill Gaps in Australia

 • Problem Solving and Critical Thinking – ML methods require a fair amount of critical thinking in order to figure out what ML model is to be applied to the kind of problem at hand.
 Since every data set that passes through these models is unique and since every output varies based on how we set the parameters, it is pretty important to possess critical thinking capabilities.

-• Understanding ML-related technologies – This includes various ML workflows and models, simulation tools, learning to use technologies such as TensorFlow, knowing about the different packages used for various purposes, natural language processing, robotic process automation.
+• Understanding ML-related technologies – This includes understanding ML workflows and models, using simulation tools, mastering frameworks such as TensorFlow, exploring NLP packages, and working with robotic process automation.

 • Communication Skills – Great communication skills is the hallmark of a good ML engineer because one will be working with a lot of non-technical individuals.
 Also, it isn’t always about what data conveys but how you put it to good use.